Naimul-Islam-Siam/Natural-Language-Processing/Datacamp Natural Language Processing in Python Skill Track/1. Introduction to Natural Language Processing in Python/2. Simple topic identification/Notes.md

 Genism corpus is a list of lists, each list item representing one document.
 Each document is now a series of tuples, the first item representing the tokenid from the dictionary and the second item representing the frequency of the token in the document.

 Unlike `Counter` based bag of words, `genism` models can easily be saved, updated and reused.

+## TF-IDF

+Term Frequency - Inverse Document Frequency

+- Allows to determine the most important words in each document in a corpus
+- Each corpus might have shared words beyond just stop words, these common words are like stop words and should be removed or at least down weighted in importance
+- For example: In astronomy the word sky must be used a lot, but this word is not so important.
+So we downweight that

+* So, TF-IDF ensures common words don't show up as keywords
+* Keeps the document specific frequent words weighted high and the common words across the entire corpus weighted low